top of page

 Q: Who is your teacher?

 A: Right now I don’t have a regular teacher but I studied with Anthony Wellington for 3 years and attended Wooten Woods and Berklee Summer Groove School with Victor Wooten and the Berklee bass faculty.
 I've also been to several other music camps and workshops, like Gerald Veasley's Bass Bootcamp, the Hudson Jazz Composer's Workshop and the Central PA Jazz Camp..
 My Dad, who is a jazz trumpet player, taught me to improvise.
 Adam Nitti has also helped me develop my solo lines.
+I'm a sophomore now at the Frost School of Music at the University of Miami and my bass teacher is Chuck Bergeron.

 Q: How much practice do you do a day?